Knee Pain Causes & Prevention Tips For Runners

 Recent studies have shown that running actually keeps down the risk of joint degradation or osteoarthritis.
 Yet, if you suffer from it, you must pay extra attention to your training intensity.

 What can you do to prevent knee pain?

 Since knee pain is a nasty feeling every runner experienced at some point, specialists thought of creating something that is easy to use, comfortable and greatly efficient.
 Maybe you’ve heard by now about the knee tape, which is an athletic adhesive that absorbs most of the stress on the patellar tendon.
 What this tape does is accelerate healing, without interfering with your range of motion.
 The mechanics are simple: the tape pulls the skin up, this way enabling blood flow to the damaged part of your knee.

 It’s recommended that someone shows you how to put it on, there are details you must consider when applying it.
 Once it’s on, it will last for up to 5 days.
 Yes, you can take as many showers as you want.
 You may want to opt for the black one, it looks cool even with dribbling sweat.
 I’ve tried it and it has been efficient.

-Other measures you can take are strength training, wear a knee brace, wear an orthotic, definitely replace worn shoes, rotate laps when running on a track, put some ice on, cross train, stretch before and after workout, strengthen the joints and leg muscles, focus on quads, shins and gluteals and also take nutritional supplements.
+Other measures you can take are strength training, wear a knee brace, wear an orthotic, definitely wear running shoes for your foot type, replace worn shoes, rotate laps when running on a track, put some ice on, cross train, stretch before and after workout, strengthen the joints and leg muscles, focus on quads, shins and gluteals and also take nutritional supplements.

 Another aspect that many runners tend to obliterate is the ankles.
 Ankles have a major role in preventing knee pain.
 As ankles gain mobility, knees are more able to absorb force properly.
 Don’t worry, ankle issues are easy to fix.
 All you need is to maintain a certain warm-up routine, specifically designed for stronger ankles.